elylucas/ng-nest-realtime-apps/docs/lab1.md

 import { io } from 'socket.io-client';
 ```

-The `io` object creates new connection to our server and gives us back a client
+The `io` object creates a new connection to our server and gives us back a
-of type `Socket` that we can use to send messages to the server.
+client of type `Socket` that we can use to send messages to the server.

 Next, in the `AppComponent` class, we will create a few variables: a `message`
-string that will be bound to the text input, a `returnedResponses` array that
+string that will bind to the text input, a `returnedResponses` array containing
-will contain the responses from the server, and the socket-io client.
-We
+the server's responses, and the Socket.IO client.
+We initialize the client by
-initialize the client by calling `io` and passing in the URL of the server.
+calling `io` and passing in the URL of the server.

 ```ts title=./client/src/app/app.component.ts
 export class AppComponent {